DarlenePham/PunctuationChecker/README.md

 EXAMPLE:

- My name is Jane , I am 20 years old.I live with my sisters,brothers and our parents at California.
+Original text: My name is Jane , I am 20 years old.I live with my sisters,brothers and our parents at California.
 My favorite food is pizza and chicken.

-My name is Jane, I am 20 years old.
+Fixed text: My name is Jane, I am 20 years old.
 I live with my sisters, brothers, and our parents at California.
 My favorite food is pizza and chicken.